 Power BI is one of the leading tools on the market enabling data analysis.
 Thanks to easy operation and powerful data modeling capabilities, we can quickly implement a business data model.
 Additionally, we can analyze data in a multidimensional structure.
 Power BI uses the extensive capabilities of Direct Query, which allow the analysis of data from transaction databases in live mode.
-Power BI also offers a unique transition to real-time analysis.
+Moreover, Power BI also offers a unique transition to real-time analysis.

 Microsoft Azure enables users to leverage the capabilities of Azure Stream Analytics and use this data in Power BI.
 That improves the application’s publication time.
 Stream Analytics and Power BI is an elegant combination of real-time data analysis.
 With these tools, the organization’s information is streamed directly from Azure Stream Analytics to analysis in Power BI.

 The tools described above offer the possibility not only of fast data processing but also multiple options for publishing applications.
 One of the most forward-looking ways to build analytical solutions is embedded analytics.
-Nesting Power BI is another function.
+However, nesting Power BI is another function.
 To take full advantage of this service and share embedded dashboards and reports, you must consider the offer of Power BI Embedded or Power BI Premium services.
 It is an addition to the Power BI Pro account.

 Find out more about problems that can be solved by business intelligence solutions.

 Power BI integration with Microsoft Azure

-The integration of data through the Azure platform with the Power BI service and nesting it in the mainframe organizational system corresponds to the majority of companies that want to visually analyze data.
+The integration of data through the Azure platform with the business intelligence analysis service and nesting it in the mainframe organizational system corresponds to the majority of companies that want to visually analyze data.
 Azure offers cloud-based data storage that increases the speed at which a company can process its internal and external data and prepare it for visualization.